roy-deblina/Sales_dashboard/README.md

 The strong performance of standard class shipments, mobile phones, and office supplies indicates potential areas of strength within the product offerings.
 Capitalising on these high-performing categories through targeted marketing campaigns and product promotions could further drive sales and revenue growth.

 Overall, these insights provide valuable guidance for strategic decision-making, enabling the company to capitalise on strengths, address weaknesses, and optimise operations for sustained success in the competitive market landscape.

+# sales-analytics

+## Introduction

+Welcome to the Sales Analytics project!
+This Power BI project is dedicated to exploring the dynamic realm of retail analytics using a comprehensive dataset that captures essential details of business operations.
+Through detailed analysis of sales transactions, customer interactions, and product performance, this project aims to uncover valuable insights that drive informed decision-making and enhance business outcomes.

+## Transformation

+Upon importing the dataset into Power BI Desktop, several transformations were performed to clean and refine the data for analysis.
+This included removing unnecessary columns, handling null values, adjusting data types, and deriving new metrics such as average delivery time for shipments.

+## Visualization

+The project dashboard comprises various visualizations and filters to analyze sales data effectively:

+- **Background**: The background image was customized for visual appeal, and transparency settings were adjusted for clarity.

+- **Cards**: Key metrics such as total orders, sales, profit, and shipping days are displayed through cards.

+- **Map**: A map visualization illustrates profit and sales by state using bubble sizes and tooltips for enhanced insights.

+- **Donut Chart**: Three donut charts provide insights into sales distribution by payment mode, region, and segment.

+- **Area Chart**: Two area charts represent total sales over time, one by month and the other by profit.

+- **Clustered Bar Chart**: Three clustered bar charts visualize sales data by ship mode, category, and sub-category.

+- **Slicer**: A slicer allows users to filter data by region for focused analysis.

+- **Line Chart**: Two line charts display monthly total sales variation with a zoom slider and forecast length for 15 days.

+## Insight

+- **Seasonal Trends**: There is a noticeable surge in sales during the latter half of both 2019 and 2020, suggesting potential seasonality or external factors influencing consumer behavior.

+- **Delivery Efficiency**: An average shipment delivery time of 4 days indicates efficient logistics management, contributing to positive customer experiences.

+- **Financial Performance**: With total profit nearing 175k and total sales reaching 1.6 million, the company exhibits strong financial performance.

+- **Regional Disparities**: The stark difference in sales performance between regions underscores the importance of targeted marketing strategies.

+- **Payment Preferences**: The dominance of cash on delivery suggests a need for diversification in payment options to cater to varying customer preferences.

+- **Product Insights**: Strong performance in certain product categories indicates potential areas of strength within the product offerings.

+These insights provide valuable guidance for strategic decision-making, enabling the company to capitalize on strengths, address weaknesses, and optimize operations for sustained success in the competitive market landscape.